Skip to content

 --chat-template-kwargs '{"enable_thinking": false}'

-Note: per spiritbuun, disable thinking for an extra ~1.8× speedup.
-The drafter wasn’t trained on the distribution with <think> tags — so acceptance collapses if the model emits them.
+Important detail: disable thinking.
+The spiritbuun drafter wasn’t trained on the distribution with <think> tags, so acceptance collapses when the model emits them.
+Per spiritbuun, that’s worth ~1.8× extra.

 Credits